 - Net Income: it is equal to net earnings in a financial year.

 - Average Total Assets: it is equal to a sum of total assets for the current year and total assets for the previous year divided by two.

 Examples of Return on Assets Formula

 Let’s see an example to understand Return on Total Assets:

-Jagriti Capital Inc shows a net income of $20 million in current operation and owns $20 million worth of assets at the beginning of the year and $25 million worth of assets at the end of the year as per the balance sheet.
-Now, what is the return on assets Jagriti Capital Inc.?
+Jagriti Capital Inc. shows a net income of $20 million in current operations and owns $20 million worth of assets at the beginning of the year and $25 million worth of assets at the end of the year as per the balance sheet.
+Now, what is the return on assets of Jagriti Capital Inc.?

-We can calculate Return on assets by using the formula:
+We can calculate the Return on assets by using the formula:

 - Net Income = $20 Million